-The MEL is an innovative hybrid graduate degree that develops students’ technical knowledge and business and leadership skills.
+The MEL is an innovative interdisciplinary graduate degree that develops students’ technical knowledge and business and leadership skills.
 This new 24-month part-time option for students in Integrated Water Management and Urban Systems enables practicing professionals to acquire a graduate degree in their area of specialization while continuing to work and advance their career.

 Gain the high-level technical knowledge and urban planning perspective to design and manage urban infrastructure systems and create more resilient cities.Read More

 Apply your technical and leadership skills in developing sustainable water management solutions.Read More